 MobileKids at the IV ISA Forum of Sociology

-Two years after their wonderful experience at the XIX ISA World Congress of Sociology held in Toronto, Canada, on July 15-21, 2018, MobileKids’ team members have been selected to organize two sessions and one panel at the IV ISA Forum of Sociology to be held in Porte Alegre, Brazil, on July 14-18, 2020.
+Two and a half years after their wonderful experience at the XIX ISA World Congress of Sociology held in Toronto, Canada, the MobileKids Team was selected to organize two sessions and one panel at the IV ISA Forum of Sociology.
+Initially planned to be held in Porte Alegre, Brazil, on July 14-18, 2020, the covid-19 pandemic forced the organizers to move the date to February 23-28 2021 and hold the entire event in a virtual form.

-Bérengère Nobels and Laura Merla (UCLouvain) will lead a session with Jana Mikats (University Graz, Austria) on the Changing idea of the Family and the Shifting notion of Home.
-Laura Merla will also be leading a session with Barbara Barbosa Neves (University of Melbourne) and Jo Lindsay (Monash University) on Innovative and Creative Methods to Study Family Life.
-Finally, Sarah Murru will organize a panel together with Emily Springer (University of Minnesota), Adriana Suarez-Delucchi (University of Bristol), May-Linda Magnussen (University of Agder), and Ann Christin Eklund Nilsen (University of Agder) on young scholar’s experiences dealing with concepts inherent to Institutional Ethnography and similar issues that emerge when trying to teach Institutional Ethnography.
+Bérengère Nobels and Laura Merla (UCLouvain) led a session with Jana Mikats (University Graz, Austria) on the Changing idea of the Family and the Shifting notion of Home.
+Laura Merla also led a session with Barbara Barbosa Neves (University of Melbourne) and Jo Lindsay (Monash University) on Innovative and Creative Methods to Study Family Life.
+Moreover, Sarah Murru (UCLouvain) co-organized a panel with Emily Springer (Arizona State University) and Adriana Suarez-Delucchi (University of Bristo) on The Premise and Promise of Institutional Ethnography.

-To learn more about these, read below the 3 sessions/panel’s descriptions:
+To learn more about these, read below the 3 sessions/panel’s descriptions and the presentations’ abstracts :

 ISA CONFERENCE SESSIONS: